mlondschien/changeforest/changeforest-py/README.md

 ## Example

-In the following example we perform random forest-based change point detection on a simulated dataset with `n=600` observations and covariance shifts at `t=200, 400`.
+In the following example, we perform random forest-based change point detection on a simulated dataset with `n=600` observations and covariance shifts at `t=200, 400`.

 ```python